 Where two 40 mm (1.5 in) hydrants and hoses are permitted in lieu of one 65 mm (2.5 in) hydrant and hose, both of the outlets operating simultaneously are to be considered as a single outlet for the purpose of complying with the minimum number of jets criteria for fire pump capacity.

-Cite: II-2/10.2.3.3 Fire Fighting, Fire Mains and Hydrants, Fire Hoses and Nozzles - Nozzles
+Cite: II-2/10.2.3.3 Fire Fighting - Fire Hoses and Nozzles - Size and Types of Nozzles

 Nozzles must be USCG approved equipment.